 Sweet Sunday Mornings is a blog that does a really nice job with movie posts, including one about Meet Me In St. Louis that I enjoyed.
 She also gets into the costumes, which is interesting.
 I used a few of her screen shots here.

 In 1970, MGM auctioned off most of its property, including St. Louis Street.
 Lot 3 was 80 acres with a lake, where they filmed Meet Me in St. Louis and all the MGM features.
 Now it’s lined with condos instead.
-(Thanks to Derek for the photos and information.
-I swear he knows everything!)
+(Thanks to Derek for the photos and information!)